vuongducphuong/documentation/content/applications/finance/accounting/taxes.rst

 a tax or click on *Create*.

 .. image:: taxes/edit.png
-   :alt: Edition of a tax in Odoo Accounting
+   :alt: Edition of a tax in Leansoft Accounting

 .. _taxes/labels: